NYC public relations impresario Howard Rubenstein dies at 88

 Rubenstein was born in Brooklyn, graduated from the University of Pennsylvania and dropped out of Harvard Law School.
 He started work as a publicist at the suggestion of his father, a news reporter, and initially based his fledgling business in his parent’s kitchen.

-He is survived by his wife and three children, Roni, Richard, and Steven Rubenstein, who is president of the firm.
+Survivors include his wife and three children, Roni, Richard, and Steven Rubenstein, who is president of the firm.

-A private graveside service was planned Wednesday.
+A private graveside service is Wednesday.